eugenioLopezRamos/slika-photography/README.md

 - deselect all but one folder when uploading?
 - Add friendly forwarding on admin pages
 - bug: clicking folders hides subfolders even when not appropiate

-- Make the slide picker bigger, esp. on mobile

-- check mid size responsive image loader (nexus 7 doesnt load peopleSlider/1.jpg -> returns "undefined")
-- Nav menu looks a bit off on nexus 7 (contact us button)
+- check the animations on image load, seems like they arent working quite right on first load.

 - Server side verification of file -> image

 - Add img upload link to post/new(these would be sent to s3/posts/<SLUG_NAME_HERE>)
 - Img responsivizer for posts? (check all img tags in the post, remove source, calc appropiate size, fill src)
+- change file to temp_file later (admin controller ln.
+240, currently it's called file, same as the iterator of its parent block)
+- check the accuracy of the image resizer method on admin controller.
+- Use application_helper size_breakpoints in admin controller instead of own method.

 **DONE**
+- There's a bug with blog tab JS where it incorrectly goes remembers the first post that you load -> Checked, couldn't make it bug.
+- Nav menu looks a bit off on nexus 7 (contact us button) -> done, changed font-size from .navMenu a to .navMenu span then added a declaration on the /* tablet css */ part of the file
+- check mid size responsive image loader (nexus 7 doesnt load peopleSlider/1.jpg -> returns "undefined") <- done, refactored function a bit
+- Make the slide picker bigger, esp. on mobile <- Took a look at this, in review seems a fine size.
+Leaving it as is.
 - Add error messages for AJAX requests -> done, created something similar to the flash message of the admin pages
 - Add fullscreen for the other browsers too -> Added fullscreen API use on the mobile layout for IE/Edge/webkit/moz.
 - medium sizes blog tab CSS fixes.